sajanv88/sajanv88/README.md

 - 👋 Hi, I’m @sajanv88
-- 👀 I’m interested in building web applications using dotnet-core webapi, Abp framework, React, Nodejs, Deno, Mongodb and Postgres.
+- 👀 I’m interested in building web applications using dotnet-core webapi, Abp framework, svelte, React, Nodejs, Deno, Mongodb and Postgres.
 - 💞️ I’m looking to collaborate if you have an idea and, want to build a product.
 - 📫 How to reach me [Email](connect@sajankumarv.com) | [Website](https://sajankumarv.com) | [Blog](https://blogs.sajankumarv.com)